Frequently Asked Questions

 What is the message of Theosophy today?

-Despite the differences that appear to divide humanity, we are remarkably homogeneous.
+Despite the superficial cultural and genetic differences that divide humanity, we are remarkably homogeneous.
 Biologically, we are a single human gene pool, with only minor local variations.
 Psychologically, we all experience pleasure and pain, hope and fear, and are looking to be happy.
-Intellectually, we all have the same curiosity about our place in the universe and the same power to discover truth.
+Intellectually, we have the same curiosity about our place in the universe and the same power to discover truth.

-In order to really feel this truth, however, we have to grasp a second one: we are not essentially our physical or psychological makeup, but a spiritual Self that is beyond any limitation and separation.
-As long as we are identified with our bodies and personalities, we will find it difficult to feel that we are united with all others, because the mind, at these lower levels, can only perceive separation.
-It is only as we increasingly come to realize our spiritual nature that we can experience the oneness of the totality of existence.
-And as the feeling of unity with all other beings begins to become dominant in our lives, we will realize that we cannot either harm or help another without harming or helping ourselves.
+However, in order to really feel this, we have to realize a second truth: that we are not essentially our physical or psychological make up, but a spiritual Self that is beyond any limitation and separation.
+As long as we are identified with our personalities, it will be difficult to feel that we are all united, because our lower mind can only perceive separation.
+It is only as we realize more and more our spiritual nature that we can feel part and parcel of the totality of existence.
+And as the feeling of unity with all other human beings, with all other life forms, begins to be a dominant factor in our lives, we will realize that we cannot either harm or help another without harming or helping ourselves.

 O hidden Life, vibrant in every atom,